 - Those within scope may have their notice period extended from 28 days to 70 days

-Each person needs to provide original documents.
-We don't accept photocopies.
+Each person needs to provide original, hard copy documents.
+We don't accept photocopies or electronic statements on a mobile device.

 - Previous marriage documents (if applicable); final divorce documents and translation (if not in English) or death certificate and translation (if not in English).